pypy/pypy.org/posts/2024/09/portaone.md

 Taking care of real time traffic for so many people around the globe is something we're really proud of.
 I hope the PyPy team can be proud of it as well, as the PyPy product is a part of this solution.

+## Finding a garbage collector bug: stage 1, the GC hooks

 However our path with PyPy wasn't perfectly smooth.
 There were very rare cases of crashes on PyPy that we weren't able to catch.
 That's because to make